prakharmrsl/easypcceo.github.io/pages/gaming-pc-lifespan.md

 I've always heard people talk about gaming PC's losing value over time, but I'd never seen any hard data to back it up.

 I decided to find out the hard numbers for myself.
-In a spreadsheet, I put together a list of the 'best PC gaming components' of 2010, along with their prices at the time.
+In a spreadsheet, I put together a list of the 'best PC gaming components' of 2010, along with their prices ten years ago.

 Then, I looked at the rate of their value depreciation over time, to see what the PC is worth today.